-These companies, which include 23andMe, AncestryDNA and MyHeritageDNA, promise consumers the opportunity to find out more about their ancestry and genetic health risks with a simple cheek swab and mail-in kit.
-However, the security and privacy of the resulting gene sequences is not always clear, and there are few laws regulating companies' behavior, say medical ethics experts, who praised Schumer's efforts.
+With genetic testing kits becoming more easily available, DNA privacy is increasingly a concern for many.
+Companies such as 23andMe, AncestryDNA and MyHeritageDNA, promise consumers the opportunity to find out more about their ancestry and genetic health risks with a simple cheek swab and mail-in kit.
+However, the security and privacy of the resulting gene sequences is not always clear, and there are few laws regulating companies' behavior.

 Some of this information sharing can have benefits, Pitts told Live Science, such as the development of personalized medicine.
 But with few safeguards, the pitfalls are looming.

 "It all leads to good places for a patient if it's used appropriately, but when there's opportunity for misuse or for monetary gain, criminals are very fast on the uptake," he said.
 [Understanding the 10 Most Destructive Human Behaviors]

 At-home genetic testing companies have varying privacy policies.
 Typically, these policies require consent by customers to share personally identifiable data, but often allow the sale or sharing of anonymized DNA information, which has been stripped of names or other identifying information, or aggregate DNA information, which includes statistics like the percent of an ethnic group tested that has a particular disease risk.

 Both types of information-sharing can be fraught, said Art Caplan, a bioethicist at the New York University School of Medicine.